vitaliyshvarz/jest-coverage-guard/README.md

 # Jest Coverage Guard

-> Coverage quality guard, will fail your tests if coverage in changed and added files is below a defined threshold
+> Enforce code coverage on legacy code.

->
+> Coverage quality guard will fail your tests if coverage in changed and added files is below a defined threshold
-> Checks all locally committed and uncommitted files on the current branch
+> Checks all locally committed and uncommitted files on current branch

 ## Usage